JewelChidinma/scissor-project/README.md

 # Scissor Project

-This is a API that lets you shorten long URLs into shorter and more manageable links.
+This is an API that lets you shorten long URLs into shorter and more manageable links.
 It was built using Node.js, Express, MongoDB and provides a straightforward API for shortening URLs.

 # Features